MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

 #### Repo and Branch security

 - Set branch permissions and policies on your configuration repository.
-As your Git repo becomes the central piece of your Kubernetes deployments, it is key to set up permissions to control who can read and update the code in a branch as well as implement policies to enforce your team's code quality and change management, otherwise the GitOps workflow can ship code that is not up to your organizations standards.
+As your Git repo becomes the central piece of your Kubernetes deployments, it is key to set up permissions to control who can read and update the code in a branch as well as implement policies to enforce your team's code quality and change management, otherwise, the GitOps workflow can ship code that is not up to your organizations' standards.
 - Pull request (PR) Pipelines can work with your branch policies to validate YAML configuration and/or deploy test environments as required.
 These gates will help eliminate configuration errors and increase deployment security and confidence.
 - For access permission, consider which users in your organization should have repository read access, PR creation access, and PR Approval access.